x3tb3t/hyde/_posts/2017-5-15-NodeJS-and-MongoDB-NoSQL-Injection.md

 title: NodeJS and MongoDB NoSQL Injection
 ---

-On this post I will demonstrate how NoSQL can be injected.
+On this post we'll see how NoSQL databases can be injected and dumped.

 <a href="#authentication-bypass">Authentication bypass</a><br/>
 <a href="#users-enumeration">Users enumeration</a><br/>